K2Joom/docs-matukio/roadmap.md

 * Sharrif (social media with privacy) support
 * Pagination for bookings and participants in the frontend
 * Improved security (Protection against SQL injections)
+* Override title and max pupil in the date (for recurring dates)

 ####TODO